rupesh-bit/Instagram-MERN/README.md

 # Instagram-MERN
 ## This is full-stack instagram app

-This project is an Instagram clone built using the react.js,javascript,vite and Appwrite .
+This project is an Instagram clone built using MERN stack .
 It allows users to sign up, log in, create posts, like and comment on posts.

 ## Frontend